provectus/sak-kubeflow/QUICKSTART.md

 terraform apply
 ```

 Terraform will generate a `training_pipeline.yaml` file.
-Upload it to Kubflow through UI:
+Upload it to Kubflow through the UI:

 <p align="center">
 <img src="./images/kf-upload.png" width="600px" alt="kubeflow-upload-pipeline"/>&nbsp;
 </p>

-Now that you have your first pipeline and prepared a Kubernetes service account that matches your Kubeflow username with the required permissions for AWS, please specify it on creating a run:
+Now that you have your first pipeline and a prepared Kubernetes service account that matches your Kubeflow username with the required permissions for AWS, specify them in the form to start a run:

 <p align="center">
 <img src="./images/kf-run.png" width="600px" alt="kubeflow-run"/>&nbsp;